 In Ireland, public transportation is by way of train, tram or bus.
 Travelling in Ireland without a car will usually involve one of these modes of transport and below you’ll find a breakdown of each option, the advantages and disadvantages of each, and why they may be the best way to travel around Ireland without a car.

-Travel Ireland without a car by train
+Travelling around Ireland without a car by train

 If you have been wondering how to get around in Ireland without a car and are planning to stay in the main cities (and perhaps take day trips from there), then one of the best modes of transport is the train.

-Most people visiting Ireland will land in Dublin and that gives you plenty of options for touring Ireland by train.
 While Dublin Airport does not have a train station, there are bus links to the two main train stations in Dublin, Connolly and Heuston.
 These are the main routes out of Dublin by train and serve many corners of the country.

 From Connolly Station, visitors to the Emerald Isle can travel

-- north to Belfast
+- north to Belfast,

-- west to Sligo
+- west to Sligo,

 - south to Wexford and Rosslare via places such as Wicklow and Dun Laoghaire.